Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Reference/Development/Data-Formats/2-PSM-IntuneScopeTag.md

 **Description:**
 This is an Entra ID Restricted Admin Unit that contains a list of security groups, devices, apps and users.
 The group is made in such a way (restricted AU) that existing admins will have no access.
 To manage objects in the AU, you need to have an AU scoped role assignment for this AU.
-The membership of this AU is automatically maintained by MSM.
+The membership of this AU is automatically maintained by SOP.

 **Example:**
 `AU=5767b44d-8e1c-4c1d-9770-675be4900e6d`